tkshim/stock_model/README.md

 - Linear regression is used in order to predict whether tomorrow's stock price will be going up or down.

-- There are tree vectors
+- There are tree vectors.
   (1) The fluctuation　of high price - low price today.
   (2) The fluctuation　of today stock price - yesterday stock price.
   (3) The fluctuation　of today volume - yesterday volume.